 This chart shows the daily number of vaccine doses given to people across the nation from the start of 2021.
-Because of spikes in the data due to lags in reporting, the line showing the 7-day rolling average of doses given gives a clearer idea of whether the rollout is accelerating or slowing.
+Because of spikes in the data due to lags in reporting, the line showing the seven-day rolling average of doses gives a clearer idea of whether the rollout is accelerating or slowing.

 Vaccine rollout by nation

 More countries appear on this map showing vaccine doses given per 100 people because these numbers are more widely reported.

 Search or navigate through this table to see how many vaccines each nation has administered.

 While wealthier countries have vaccinated a large portion of their populations, many developing nations — particularly in Africa — still have very low vaccination rates.
 “This doesn’t only hurt the people of Africa — it hurts all of us,” World Health Organization director-general Tedros Adhanom Ghebreyesus said in September.
 “The longer vaccine inequity persists, the more the virus will keep circulating and changing, the longer the social and economic disruption will continue, and the higher the chances that more variants will emerge that render vaccines less effective.”